afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 > models::LimitedActionResult delete_like(account_id)
 Delete sent like.

-Delete sent like.
 Delete will not work if profile is a match.

 ### Parameters